DuendeInexistente/Cirque/ShortStories/stars.md

 [^electricity]: To be noted that water seemingly covering the whole sphere, as well as Dudas monopolizing copper alloys, might make electricity manipulation known but impractical.

+[^fall]: O_U had been able to log this because it's chassis, much heavier and more resistant than the other units', allowed it to remain completely active, despite the wind overwhelming it's non-interrelative levitation systems.